instantlinux/docker-tools/images/samba/README.md

 ### Variables

-These variables can be passed to the image from kubernetes.yaml or docker-compose.yml as needed:
+These variables can be passed to the image from helm values.yaml, kubernetes.yaml or docker-compose.yml as needed:

 Variable | Default | Description |
 -------- | ------- | ----------- |